couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/08-views.md

 It's important to design your views carefully, considering the querying patterns and performance requirements of your application.
 Proper indexing and querying can significantly improve the performance and scalability of your application.

-In the next section, we'll explore how to work with embedded documents in CouchbaseOrm, allowing you to model complex data structures within a single document.
+In the next section, we'll explore how to work with nested documents in CouchbaseOrm, allowing you to model complex data structures within a single document.